Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Experiments and Results

-On the PROMISE-12 dataset, Phi-SegNet achieves the best performance with an IoU of 83.62\%, F1-score of 91.50\%, and the lowest ASSD of 0.8926, outperforming CPFNet by +0.54\% IoU and +0.40\% F1 (see Table~\ref{tab:promise_metrics}).
 Visual assessment in Fig.~\ref{fig:qualitative_result}(i)--(j) reinforces these findings.
 In Fig.~\ref{fig:qualitative_result}(i), the prostate exhibits a compact, bean-shaped structure with a subtle indentation along the left margin, where weak boundary contrast causes most models to deviate.
 Twin-SegNet and CPFNet undersegment the lateral regions, whereas TransAttUNet and CE-Net slightly overshoot inferiorly.
-Fig.~\ref{fig:qualitative_result}(j) shows a more regular morphology where most models perform reasonably well but still display minor boundary inconsistencies.
+Fig.~\ref{fig:qualitative_result}(j) presents another low-contrast MRI case where the prostate boundary is small and spatially subtle relative to the surrounding pelvic anatomy.
+Several competing models show contour mismatch and incomplete boundary adherence.
 Phi-SegNet, however, produces smooth and anatomically coherent contours with minimal leakage in both cases, preserving fine structural details and demonstrating robustness to low contrast and intensity inhomogeneity in pelvic MRI scans.